RAT 1101 - Introduction to Radiologic Technology

 RAT 2423 - Radiographic Procedures III

-Radiographic considerations related to pharmacology, advanced imaging procedures and modalities.
+Radiographic considerations related to advanced imaging procedures and modalities.
 Includes analysis of human anatomical structures using various anatomical planes.
 Two classroom, two lab hours per week.

 RAT 2442 - Radiologic Sciences II